In Texas, attention turns to storm repairs, political peril

 A rushing sound could be heard in Espinoza’s kitchen Saturday night, when Valerio turned the water back on.
 He made temporary repairs, but it’ll be weeks before he can come back to do more work and determine whether the floor needs to be replaced.

 Espinoza fears the spread of mold may do more damage in that time and is unsure what her insurance will cover.
-But she nonetheless grateful: She can take hot showers and her small dogs have emerged from the pile of blankets where they spent last week’s days of frigid cold.
+But she is nonetheless grateful: She can take hot showers and her small dogs have emerged from the pile of blankets where they spent last week’s days of frigid cold.

 “I do consider myself to be very lucky,” she said Monday.